tomcqt/adyOS/README.md

 - Wrote adyPM.
 (In Development)
 - Fixed `run` command.
 - Update some login things.
 - Create top bar.
-(In Development)
 - Create workspaces function.
 (In Development)
 - Make commands case-insensitive.
 - Update ezOut with some new functions for more text variety.
 - Add customizable prompts (Planned)
-- Timezone customisation (In Development)
+- Timezone customisation